<check against delivery>

 But numbers do not reveal the moments that will always define the way in which I am learning about what Australians care about, and why a more modern exercise of my role has become so vitally important.

-Sometimes it is the quiet words of a veteran who implores me to continue to elevate care as a essential value – as I experienced so exquisitely just last Friday night with 12 of the living veterans of WWII as we commemorated the 80th anniversary of VP Day at the Australian War Memorial.
+Sometimes it is the quiet words of a veteran who implores me to continue to elevate care as a essential value.
+I experienced that so exquisitely just last Friday night with 12 of the living veterans of WWII as we commemorated the 80th anniversary of VP Day at the Australian War Memorial.
+They range in age from 98 to 103.
+They take me aside and say they like the way we're doing the job, they think care must remain at the centre, they like to hear the word kindness, and this is coming from those who were with us to commemorate the 80th anniversary of VP Day.

 These moments, which I experience daily, tell me something that is often not shared with our politicians or significant positions of authority.